 It was probably as a cameraman that Mr Jackman made his greatest contributions.
 Filming covered a wide range of topics but he always had a fondness for the sea shore, just like Henry Gosse.
 Whereas Henry had the ability of an artist to convey impressions of what he saw, Mr Jackman used film, all shot using what would now be regarded as a primitive camera, as there was no playback and one could only see the results when film came back from the processing laboratories.
-There were shots in the field and also many sequences filmed in a shed at the bottom of his garden in Paignton and, as I mentioned in “Walking with Gosse”, I was fortunate to help with one of them.
+There were shots in the field and also many sequences filmed in a shed at the bottom of his garden in Paignton and I was fortunate to help with one of them.
 It must have taken many, many hours to complete filming for a complete programme and it could only be done by someone with a passion for the subject.

 There were also books, and a quick search on Amazon shows just how many there were – mostly aimed at the young and at amateurs, both of which formed Mr Jackman’s key audience.
 Many that read the books and saw his work on “Out of Doors”, films for the BBC “Look” series and other Nature documentaries were influenced by him in developing a fascination for the natural world.
 As he says in the interview, it was his wish to get people to appreciate what was all around them.
 He was such a nice man and not one for the cult of celebrity that seems to infect the media today.
-That provides another parallel to Henry Gosse, and I think it is fitting to celebrate both men’s careers and achievements side by side, as I hope I did in “Walking with Gosse”.
+That provides another parallel to Henry Gosse, and I think it is fitting to celebrate both men’s careers and achievements side by side.

 In the video interview, Mr Jackman describes how his break into filming and broadcasting came with a mention of cuttlefish feeding, which he had seen in his large aquarium tank in Paignton.
 How ironic that the last practical class that I taught at UCL was a dissection of the cuttlefish, complete with a description of the feeding mechanism and the use of the tentacles.
 That somehow seems fitting to me.